let-def/goo/README.md

 # Goo: Cross-runtime object interface generation

-_Goo is an experimental_.
+_Goo is experimental_.

 Goo is a tool for writing high-level bindings.
 GUI toolkits are a natural use-case, but it is suitable for other libraries managing complex state and control flow, especially if they have an object-oriented interface.

 [Ctypes](https://github.com/ocamllabs/ocaml-ctypes) is effective for low-level FFI and fine grained manipulation of memory.
-However tracking objects lifetimes and relations is very hard.
+However tracking objects lifetimes and relations is hard.

-Goo focus on this part of the problem: while losing some flexibility and efficiency of low-level bindings, it tracks and restrict the shape of the heap graph to offer cheap, type-safe and memory-safe bindings.
+Goo focus on this part of the problem: while losing some of the flexibility and efficiency of low-level bindings, it tracks and restrict the shape of the heap graph to offer cheap, type-safe and memory-safe bindings.

 ## Approach